nitzanel/KingsWebsite/_posts/2017-08-26-more-posts.markdown

 ---
 This is post.
 Wow.

-This is 2 end lines.\nThis is with n and backslash.
+This is 2 end lines.\nThis is with n and backslash.<br>this is br thing.